mattiasvillani/BayesLearnCourse/README.md

 ### Computer labs

-* The computer labs is a central part of this course and you should expect to allocate substantial time for each lab.
+* The three computer labs are central to the course and you should expect to allocate substantial time for each lab.
 Many of the exam questions will be computer based, so working on the labs will also help you with the exam.
 * You are strongly encouraged to do the labs in R, but any programming language is ok to use.
 * The labs should be done in pairs of students.
 * Each lab report should be submitted as a PDF along with the .R file with code.
 Submission is done through the [Mondo system](https://mondo.su.se/portal/site/39bc4842-de2a-463b-838c-4e25ba04ea80/page/2b6b510b-6580-40bc-b0d8-3fe4da0e2329)(Stockholm) or LISAM (Linköping).